zhullyb/monyhar/monyhar/native_client_sdk/src/doc/help.rst

 #.
 Go to the `Native Client issue tracker
    <https://code.google.com/p/nativeclient/issues>`_ for a Native Client
-   bug, or the `Chromium issue tracker
+   bug, or the `Monyhar issue tracker
-   <https://code.google.com/p/monyhar/issues>`_ for a Chrome/Chromium bug.
+   <https://code.google.com/p/monyhar/issues>`_ for a Chrome/Monyhar bug.
 #.
 Before you report an issue, search to see if your issue has already
    been reported.
 You can add a comment to an existing issue if you have additional information.